StoilTomanov/musified/DOCUMENTATION.md

 #### Note: The first and only first created account will always be an `Admin` account.
 In a production environment the admin account will be preset

+#### Note: For the first record you create please use this resourse link: `../../../../assets/basic_chords.mp4`.
+The resourses will be uploaded / retrived from cloud storage API soon

 #### Public part
 - Visible pages will be `Home`, `Mission`, `Explore`, `Contacts`